IABTechLab/uid2docs/docs/guides/dsp-guide.md

 ### Honor User Opt-Outs

 To receive and honor user opt-outs from the UID2 service, the DSP establishes a pre-configured interface (an opt-out webhook/API endpoint) and provides it to the UID2 service during onboarding.
-When a user opts out, the UID2 service sends the user's UID2 token and the corresponding opt-out timestamp to the pre-configured interface.
+When a user opts out, the UID2 service sends the user's raw UID2 and the corresponding opt-out timestamp to the pre-configured interface.

 The UID2 service sends the following data within seconds of a user's opt-out, which the DSP records and uses the bidding logic defined in [Decrypt UID2 Tokens for RTB Use](#decrypt-uid2-tokens-for-rtb-use).